natewoodward/natewoodward.github.io/_drafts/zypper-rkhunter.md

 Make the script executable with `chmod +x /etc/cron.daily/0rkhunter` .

-If all goes well, you'll no longer get false positives like below for files that were changed due to a package update:
+If all goes well, you'll no longer get false positives like below for files that were changed due to a package being updated, installed, or removed:

     Warning: The file properties have changed:
              File: /bin/systemctl